Section 80U of Income Tax Act: Deductions for Disabled Person (AY 2023-24)￼

 How does Section 80U differ from Section 80DD?

 This is a common question most people have.
-However, you need to understand that the basic purposes of both sections are completely different.
-Section 80DD and Section 80U deal with benefits for disability, but both sections differ from each other.
+However, you need to understand that the primary purposes of both sections are entirely different.
+Section 80DD and Section 80U deal with benefits for disability, but both sections differ.
 You can claim a tax deduction under Section 80DD for the kin and family members of the taxpayer if they have any kind of disability.
-On the other hand, Section 80U provides a tax deduction to an individual taxpayer who has a disability.
+On the other hand, Section 80U provides a tax deduction to an individual taxpayer with a disability.

 Section 80DD of the Income Tax Act is applicable if a taxpayer pays an insurance premium to care for disabled dependent members.
 The deduction limits in Section 80DD and Section 80U are the same.
 Dependents in Section 80DD are defined as the siblings, parents, spouses and children of an assessee or a member of Hindu Undivided Families.